 On the other hand, there are other impacts from plastic bags which were not mentioned in the study at all— for example, microplastic leakage and the ingestion of plastic materials by marine life.

 That doesn’t mean the study was bad; it accurately shows the impact of different carrier bags over multiple categories.
 It is undoubtedly true that intensive cotton farming using energy generated by natural gas has side-effects we should be aware of —and indeed, wary of.
 This does not necessarily directly translate to cotton bags being ‘worse’, however, and this is where proper context is absolutely critical.

 All about the context

-So, to sum up: not all environmental impacts are as pressing as others (decisions will always involve trade-offs), and it isn’t just about what material the bag is made of, but how that material is farmed or produced.
+So, to sum up: determining the environmental impact of cotton bags is not straightforward.
+Not all environmental impacts are as pressing as others (decisions will always involve trade-offs), and it isn’t just about what material the bag is made of, but how that material is farmed or produced.
 It isn’t as simple as choosing plastic over cotton —maybe we can farm the cotton more sustainably, or maybe we can look to another material entirely.